Posted by Mickey B.

 Pictures are Still Worth Lots of Words

 Pictures are always helpful and we love it when you bring them.
-But the perfect haircut and style for you is hard to find on just one head in a magazine.
+But the perfect haircut and style for you are hard to find on just one head in a magazine.
 You want the perfect look for you, not just a copycat version of a model or celebrity.

 Choose pictures of different looks and tell your stylist what you like about each.
 It may be the fringe of one cut, the layers of another, or the overall length.